 - 1. Unauthorized Entry Allowing or assisting any individual(s) to enter the school or grounds other than through designated entrances, without approval of school personnel. - 2.
 Stealing Taking something that does not belong to you.
 Knowingly receiving stolen property or possession of stolen property is included in this violation. - 3.
-Vandalism Willful or malicious damage to any school building or property.
-This includes damage to the property of an employee or another student as well as damage to neighborhood property when on a field trip or on any school activity away from the school. - 4.
-Extortion Obtaining money, other articles of value, or information from someone by coercion or intimidation. - 5.
-Possession and/or Use of Tobacco Law prohibits the use or possession of tobacco or tobacco products, including electronic cigarettes, by students in the school building, on school grounds, and at school-sponsored activities. - 6.
-Possession of Cigarette Lighters and/or Matches The use or possession of a cigarette lighter, matches or other device that can be utilized to start a fire, while not in the possession of cigarettes or tobacco products, including electronic cigarettes. - 7.
+Extortion Obtaining money, other articles of value, or information from someone by coercion or intimidation. - 4.
+Possession of Cigarette Lighters and/or Matches The use or possession of a cigarette lighter, matches or other device that can be utilized to start a fire, while not in the possession of cigarettes or tobacco products, including electronic cigarettes. - 5.
 Inciting a Fight and/or Contribution to a Disruptive Situation A student provoking another student with the intentional purpose of disrupting any school function, classroom, or school bus.
 This violation includes but is not limited to verbal or physical harassment.
-Consequences may also include referral to law enforcement authorities and/or long-term suspension (11-180 school days) or expulsion. - 8.
-Chronic Misconduct The combination of more than four (4) office referrals for Class I and/or Class II Violations during an academic school year. - 9.
+Consequences may also include referral to law enforcement authorities and/or long-term suspension (11-180 school days) or expulsion. - 6.
+Chronic Misconduct The combination of more than four (4) office referrals for Class I and/or Class II Violations during an academic school year. - 7.
 Conspiracy to Commit a Class II Violation An agreement and/or concerted effort by two or more persons to commit a Class II Violation.

 Class III Consequences

-Lower School, K- Lower School, 3-5 Middle School, 6-8 Upper School, 9-12 2 1st Occurrence Restorative Restorative Parent Conference, Character Se ervice, 1-5 days ISI/OSS, Intervention Staff, Intervention Staff, and/or possible referral to law enforcement and/or ISI Character Service, and/or ISI 1-2 days 2 nd Occurrence ISI 1-2 days and a Character Service, Parent Conference, Parent Conference, Parent Conference ISI/OSS 2-3 days 3-10 days ISI/OSS, Character 1-5 days ISI/OSS, and a Parent Service, possible referral for a Character Service, Conference Hearing, and/or possible and/or possible referral alternative placement or referral to law enforcement to law enforcement

 Lower School, K-2 Lower School, 3-5 Middle School, 6-8 Upper School, 9-12

+1 st Occurrence

+Restorative Intervention Staff, and/or ISI Restorative Intervention Staff, Character Service, and/or ISI 1-2 days Parent Conference, Character Service, 1-5 days ISI/OSS, and/or possible referral to law enforcement

+2 nd Occurrence

+ISI 1-2 days and a Parent Conference 3-10 days ISI/OSS, Character Service, possible referral for a Parent Conference, 1-5 days ISI/OSS, Character Service, and/or possible referral to law enforcement

 3 rd Occurrence

-ISI 2-3 days Character Service, ISI/OSS 3-5 days Parent Conference, 5-10 days OSS, Parent Conference, 5-10 days OSS,

-Character Service, possible referral for Character Service, possible referral for a

-a Hearing, and/or possible alternative Hearing and/or possible alternative placement

-placement or referral or referral to law
+ISI 2-3 days Character Service, ISI/OSS 3-5 days 5-10 days OSS, Character Service, possible referral for a Hearing, and/or possible alternative placement or referral to law enforcement Parent Conference, 5-10 days OSS, Character Service, possible referral for a Hearing and/or possible alternative placement or referral to law enforcement

-to law enforcement enforcement

-4 th Occurrence
+1 4 th Occurrence

 ISI 3-5 days ISI/OSS 5-10 days

-5 th Occurrence

-ISI/OSS 5-10 days